Jaked222/FitnessTracker/README.md

 (NOTE ON CURRENT VERSION):

 Current version has a button to view the entire database and its contents.
 This is made for the reviewer and for the ease of development.

-This version also shows the latitude/longitude updating every 10s on the user's activity, as well as distance in meters..
-Leaderboard still needs to be implemented.

 POSSIBLE FUTURE IMPROVEMENTS: